Inclusion at NU Math

 GROW (Graduate Research Opportunities for Women)

-The GROW conference was created at Northwestern (by Bryna Kra) and is now hosted by a rotating group of schools.
+Now housed at IMSI, the GROW conference was created at Northwestern (by Bryna Kra) and is hosted by a rotating group of schools.
 We have applied for a grant which would help to continue funding for several years and create a hub for GROW organization.

 IMSI is a proposed research institute.
 Diversity and Inclusion are a core value of IMSI and will be woven into the organization of every activity.